docksal/docksal/docs/content/core/volumes.md

 ## DOCKSAL_VOLUMES

-`DOCKSAL_VOLUMES` value changes the mount type for project volumes mentioned above and also affects `fin` behavior.
+`DOCKSAL_VOLUMES` value changes the mount type of the project volumes mentioned above and also affects `fin` behavior.

 ### bind